It's official: Universal resort and theme park IS COMING TO BEDFORD

 and on Freeview 262 or Freely 565

-After 63 weeks (give or take) of rumour, gossip, chatter and endless discussions in Parliament, the Prime Minister has today closed the deal on the new Universal theme park.
+After 63 weeks (give or take) of rumour, gossip, chatter and endless discussions in Parliament, the Prime Minister has today closed the deal on the new Universal Studios Bedford theme park.

 Not only does the multi-billion-pound investment mean we’ll be getting a chance to jump on the Jurassic World ride before long (maybe) – but the park will bring an estimated £50 billion boost for the economy as well as create around 28,000 jobs across creative, hospitality and construction industries.